Employer Recruitment Requirements Under PERM

 2. Recruit applicants at a job fair: If an employer is participating in a job fair, it should be a job fair that is likely to attract qualified applicants.
 For example, if the employer is seeking to fill a doctor's position, it should not recruit at a computer tech job fair.
 Proof of this recruitment may be in the form of brochures showing the employer's participation, and/or contracts with the vendor proving that the employer was at the fair.

 3. Engage in an employee referral program that provides incentives to current employees for recruiting new hires for the company: Typically this consists of a company-wide email or notice explaining the job opportunity and the benefits that a current employee will receive for referring a candidate (employers should retain a copy of this notice).
-There is no minimum benefit that is required, and benefits can include extra vacation days or a nominal cash bonus.
+There is no minimum benefit required, and benefits can include extra vacation days or a nominal cash bonus.

 4. On-campus recruiting at a local college: An employer can post a notice of its job opportunity at a college located in the state in which the job will take place, and make itself available to interview with students on a walk-in or predetermined basis.
 However, if the job requires several years of experience, this option will not be appropriate.
 Employers should maintain records of their appearances at colleges in the form of written agreements as proof of this recruitment.